Jeevapriya14/EX_5_CONTENT-PROVIDER/README.md

 ## PROGRAM:
 Program to print the contact name and phone number using content providers.

-Developed by: PRIYANKA S
+Developed by: JEEVAPRIYA R

-Registeration Number : 212222040125
+Registeration Number : 212222220018

 ## AIM: